Bodleum/BibleNotes/Thoughts.md

   why is Jesus sparing only the people in Philadelphia?
 * The church in Laodecia doesn't realise their sinfulness, and think they have it all sorted out themselves.
-Jesus also rebukes them strongly about being lukewarm, meaning half-hearted and lazy in their faith.Jesus will vomit them out!
+Jesus also rebukes them strongly about being lukewarm, meaning half-hearted and lazy in their faith.
+Jesus will vomit them out!
 What does he mean when he urges them to "buy from me gold refined by fire"?

+## 4
+* What is the door that stands open in Heaven?
+* The phrase "in the Spirit" appears again
+* What is the significance of the gemstones?
+And why is there a rainbow?
+* What is the sea of glass?
+* Why are they specified as 'living' creatures?
+Isn't it assumed that they are alive?
+Or are they living in the same way Jesus describes himself as "the living one"?
+* Why are these animals, lion, ox, eagle and the face of a man, chosen?
+* Why do they have so many eyes?
+* Who are the 24 elders?
+12 tribes + 12 disciples?